Nightre/Rapid.js/README.md

 ## What is Rapid?

 Rapid is a focused WebGL 2D rendering engine for games and visual tools.
-It gives you fast sprites, custom geometry, masks, particles, render textures, lines, text, transforms, and shader hooks while leaving scenes, entities, input, physics, and game state to your own architecture.

-It is designed to stay close to your game loop instead of becoming the game engine around it.
+It handles the rendering layer while leaving your game architecture, update loop, and state management fully in your hands.

 > The documentation and demos are still being written.